LxrdCrow/BookTime-App/README.md

 ## Development

-Checking bugs and work inside 'app'
+Building logic and structure of models